rachelrobbinsmayhill/regression-project/README.md

 #### 4. FORMULATING HYPOTHESES
-The project started with the hypothesis that the size and location of the property would have the greatest impact on the value of the property itself, followed by number of bedrooms and bathrooms.
+The project started with the hypothesis that the size and location of the property would have the greatest impact on the value of the property itself, followed by the number of bedrooms and bathrooms.

 #### 5. DELIVERABLES: